KhronosGroup/glTF/extensions/2.0/Khronos/KHR_draco_mesh_compression/README.md

 ### accessors
 The `accessors` properties corresponding to the `attributes` and `indices` of the `primitives` must match the decompressed data.

+If only compressed data is stored, the accessors referenced in `attributes` and `indices` of the `primitives` must not define the `bufferView` and `sparse` properties.
+The `byteOffset` property should be omitted.

 #### Restrictions on geometry type
 When using this extension, the `mode` of `primitive` must be either `TRIANGLES` or `TRIANGLE_STRIP` and the mesh data will be decoded accordingly.